 Not only are these ‘remedies’ unproven, they can actually introduce bacteria and unclean foreign substances to the burn area.
 Additionally, oil can trap heat and prevent your skin from cooling down.
 To reduce your risk of bacterial infection, avoid applying these products on your burn.

 Don’t burst blisters

-Blisters are your body’s natural way of protecting your skin layers against infection so leaving them alone may be good for your burn.
+Blisters are your body’s natural way of protecting your skin layers against infection so leaving them alone is the best treatment for your burn.
 If your blister does break, make sure that you wash the site with water, then clean and apply an antibiotic cream to prevent it from getting infected.

-Severe burns (3rd and 4th degree) can make the skin look leathery, or appear charred.
+Severe burns (third- and fourth-degree) can make the skin look leathery, or appear charred.
 You may notice patches of white, brown or black skin around the burn.
 A burn larger than 3 inches in diameter is also considered a severe burn.
 If the burn has any of these characteristics, or was due to sources like electricity and chemicals, seek immediate medical attention at the nearest Accident & Emergency (A&E) department or call for an ambulance.